selenamarie/selenas-flask-blog/pages/speaking/index.md

 I speak at technical conferences regularly.
 My goal is to only be away from home and family one week per quarter.

-2014 is booked for talks outside of Portland, OR.
-I may be available for local talks February through June.
+2015 is booked for talks outside of Portland, OR.
+I may be available for local talks July through December.

+2015:

+* Code4Lib, Portland
+* Seattle Code Fellows, Seattle
+* PyCon, Montreal, Canada - poster session

 2014: